 has a wide breakdown lane, then returning along Rt.
 117.

-The "28-mile" route loops north with challenging hills in Stow and
+The 35-mile route loops north with challenging hills in Stow and

 Harvard.
-This is not recommended for kids under 10, and
+This is not recommended for kids under 10 as it is a

-requires multiple gears.
-Ride through Stow, Harvard, Littleton, and
+hilly course that requires requires multiple gears.
+Ride through Stow,

-The "35-mile" route is just the northern half of the 65 miler below.
+Harvard, Littleton, and Acton.
+It is the northern half of the 65 miler below.

-You can then decide if you want to try the rest.
+You can ride half then decide if you want to try the rest.

 Hudson, and Marlborough.

 Weather policy: In the event of dangerous weather, the ride

 will be cancelled.
 A cancellation notice will be posted on this web